Our Kitchen Remodel!

 We love the size of the island countertop since it is perfect for bellying up for a meal with the family.

 Here’s a recap video of when our countertops went in:

 Another finishing we also knew we wanted to use was Mercury Mosaics for the backsplash.
 We’ve worked with them for a number of our own projects and not only are they a joy to work with, but their tiles are one of a kind.

 We couldn’t image working with anyone else or having any other selection in our own home.

 When working with their team, we wanted to create something really different that was one of a kind and something that you don’t typically see.
 We love subway tile, but we didn’t want just any old boring non-American made subway tile.

 Jamie actually had the strongest opinion in which backsplash we used.
-We knew we were taking a risk in doing something this bold, but we could not have been more pleased with how easy Mercury made the lay out and how slick the install was.
+We knew we were taking a risk in doing something this bold, but we could not have been more pleased with how easy Mercury made the layout and how slick the installation was.

 Another thing we knew we wanted was a 5′ fridge and freezer.
 We put this exact same appliance into one of our first kitchen remodels and we always said once we had our forever home, we were going to do the same.
 Five years later and that decision never changed.

 Although we don’t run a restaurant in our house, sometimes we feel like we do with the circus in our home everyday.
 I practically grew up in a restaurant, since it was my family’s business in my hometown.